 Q: What is a doula?

-A: A doula is an ancient Greek word meaning "woman servant" and was selected as the word to describe a specially trained individual who offers support and information before, during, and after labor and delivery.
+A: A doula is an ancient Greek word meaning "woman servant" and was selected as the word to describe a specially trained individual who offers emotional support, physical support, information and advocacy before, during, and after labor and delivery.

 Q: What does a doula do?